K-Quarantine: Quarantine

 South Korea's advanced quarantine system was initially implemented by Prime Minister Goh Kun during the SARS epidemic, when he acted as a "prevention control tower", was re-implemented.

 In March 2020, the number of confirmed COVID-19 cases began to decrease and many South Koreans continued to wear masks and remain at home.
 According to Na Baek-ju, the quarantine control officer at the Seoul Disaster and Safety Countermeasures Headquarters, new cases in Seoul experienced a decrease for several reasons: Careful inspection of travelers into South Korea; general community self-isolation; and social distancing.

 By late April, daily case numbers were decreasing.
 The identification and management of "quarantine blind spots" began in earnest, drawing health department attention to group such as undocumented residents and people experiencing homelessness who would struggle to isolate.

 At a speech on the third anniversary of his inauguration, President Moon said "K quarantine has become the world standard.
 Korea's national stature and national pride have grown more than ever.
 It is the power of the people who unfortunately demonstrated the dedication of the quarantine authorities and medical staff, the voluntary participation of numerous volunteers, and the spirit of solidarity and cooperation.
 We have securely defended the quarantine front with the power of the people and have won the war against the virus.
 As the domestic situation enters the stabilization stage, it has transformed into a new daily life where quarantine and daily life coexist."

 However, cases soon began to rise and government efforts to balance economic recovery and virus containment led Moon to declare the quarantine system to be "faced with a crisis."
 The relaxing of regulations during the summer in an effort to stimulate the economy, as well as increasing anti-government sentiments, led Moon to again ban church gatherings and large outdoor events.

 Outreach campaigns

 Healthcare worker appreciation

-Medical staff worked around the clock, isolating from their families overnight and during the holidays.
+Medical staff worked around the clock, from overnight to during the holidays.
 Personal protective equipment, including masks, was a job requirement through the summer.
 In surveys conducted in October and November, higher than average numbers of healthcare workers were experiencing significant levels of depression.
 During April and May, expressions of gratitude toward medical staff began online and spread throughout South Korea.
-The "thank-you challenge" eventually included President Moon Jae-in, (BTS, Kim Yu-na, Park Na-rae, Lee Hyo-ri, and other celebrities.
+The "thank-you challenge" eventually included President Moon Jae-in, BTS, Kim Yu-na, Park Na-rae, Lee Hyo-ri, and other celebrities.